kitian616/jekyll-TeXt-theme/_posts/2018-09-27-JavaException101.md

 ---

 # Overview
-The most fantastic usage of Exception in Java I saw around 3 years ago is, a guy throws Exception in a inner loop in order to exit the outer loop.
+The most fantastic usage of exception in Java I saw around 3 years ago is, a guy throws Exception in a inner loop in order to exit the outer loop.

-Exception is fundamental knowledge in Java, but someone analyzed half a million Java projects in GitHub, the result is not so good.\[[1][Swallowed Exceptions: The Silent Killer of Java Applications]\]
+Exception is fundamental knowledge in Java.
+However, someone analyzed half a million Java projects in GitHub, the result shows the usage is not good.\[[1][Swallowed Exceptions: The Silent Killer of Java Applications]\]

 ![What do developers do in exception catch blocks?](https://384uqqh5pka2ma24ild282mv-wpengine.netdna-ssl.com/wp-content/uploads/2018/02/instances.png)

-It's worthy to emphasize the usage of Exceptions.
+It's worthy to emphasize the usage of exceptions.

 # Kinds of Exception

-[Exceptions in Java Language Specification] describes kinds of Exceptions.
+[Exceptions in Java Language Specification] describes kinds of exceptions.
+We can see the figure to see the kinds of Exception.

 ![Exceptions in JLS](/assets/Exception_in_JLS.png)